yuzhanhan/personal-website/index.md

 >
 > When something is important enough, you do it even if the odds are not in your favor. -->

 Welcome!
 I am a Ph.D Candidate in Economics at Syracuse University.
-My research interests lie primarily at the intersection of labor and environmental economics, focusing on topics in worker productivity, climate change, and environmental justice.
+My research interests lie primarily at the intersection of labor and environmental economics, focusing on topics related to worker productivity, climate change, and environmental justice.

 I have additional interests in applied econometrics and urban economics.
 See my [Google site](https://sites.google.com/view/zhanhanyu) for more information on my ongoing projects and teaching experience.